anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 required for the interoperability of the extension, should be stable and non-changing.
 3. Extension specifications MUST NOT define requests and responses exchanges over an unencrypted HTTP connection.
-Extension specifications MUST mandate use of HTTPS.
 Extensions should also be compliant with the security considerations of [@!RFC7481].
+4. Extension specifications MUST NOT forbid the use of IPv6.
-4. The use of the various RDAP extension points, as described in (#summary_of_updates), should be clearly delineated.
+5. The use of the various RDAP extension points, as described in (#summary_of_updates), should be clearly delineated.

 ## Extension Definitions

-Extensions must be documented in an RFC or in some other permanent and readily available reference, in sufficient detail that interoperability between independent implementations is possible.
+Extensions must be documented in an RFC or in some other permanent, stable, and readily available reference, in sufficient detail that interoperability between independent implementations is possible.